Roy Oswalt: Early life

 Oswalt was born and raised in Weir, Mississippi, the son of Billy Joe and Jean Oswalt.
 Billy was a Vietnam War veteran and logger.
-Roy grew up with his older brother, Brian, and their older sister, Patricia.
+Oswalt grew up with his older brother, Brian, and their older sister, Patricia.
 Jean was an avid baseball fan and taught her kids about the game.
 Oswalt grew up rooting for the Atlanta Braves.

 Oswalt joined the Weir High School football team as a quarterback and the baseball team as a pitcher.
 He could throw in the mid 80s with good control, but his relatively slight stature (5'10", 150 lbs.) scared away scouts.
 Oswalt reflected, "I always heard that I was too small."
 Weir itself was very small in size, making it difficult for scouts to hear about Oswalt.
 Nonetheless, he was recruited to join the baseball team at Holmes Community College.

 At Weir High School, Oswalt played defensive back and wide receiver on the football team, which won a state title his senior year.
 He graduated in a class with 32 students.
-Oswalt attended Holmes Community College in Goodman, Mississippi for two years.
+Oswalt attended Holmes Community College in Goodman, Mississippi, for two years.